javavirys/ConsoleScannerPort/README.md

 				 qnetscan -s -t -r 192.168.1.1

 #####-a(Scan all ip):#####
->>>This parameter is used to scan all IP for open ports.For multi-threaded scanning use the key -t, transmit only after the -a.To conduct the scan report, use the key -r, transmit only after the -a will create a text file in the working directory with the name of the current time
+>>>This parameter is used to scan all IP for open ports.For multi-threaded scanning use the key -t, transmit only after the -a.To conduct the scan report, use the key -r, transmit only after the -a will create a text file in the working directory with the name of the current time.

                 EXAMPLES:

 				 qnetscan -a

 				 qnetscan -a -r